pymupdf/PyMuPDF/docs/faq.rst

 ----------

-How to Fit a Clip to a GUI Window
+How to Zoom a Clip to a GUI Window
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is similar to the previous section.
-This time, we want to **compute the zoom factor** for a clip such, that its image best fits a given GUI window.
-This means, that either the clip image's width or height (or both) will equal the window dimension.
+Please also read the previous section.
+This time we want to **compute the zoom factor** for a clip such that its image best fits a given GUI window.
+This means, that the image's width or height (or both) will equal the window dimension.

 ::